 Japanese-American Concentration Camp

-- Japanese-American detained to two concentration camps in the USA, a history which is still not much known in the USA and not much taught in schools
+(A history which is still not much known in the USA and not much taught in schools)

 - Early post-war passport issue at Munich U.S. Consulate